sonnmar/dotfiles/README.md

 # dotfiles

 In this repository are my personal dotfiles to use on my Mac- and Linux systems.
-To install the files I clone the repository to a Project-Folder an symlink the folders to my home-directory.
+To install the files I clone the repository to a Project-Folder and symlink the folders to my home-directory.

 To do my work in the terminal I use: